March Field Air Museum: A Quick History

 2) The non-profit March Field Museum Foundation was established in May.

-3) in November, the aircraft park (featuring three aircraft) was opened to the public.
+3) in November, the outdoor aircraft park (featuring three aircraft) was opened to the public.

 The new museum grew by leaps and bounds, so much so that within a year the number of artifacts doubled and filled the theater building to capacity.
-On February 20, 1981, the March Field Museum opened its doors to the public in Building 420--the former commissary.
+On February 20, 1981, the March Field Museum's first exhibit facility opened its doors to the public in Building 420--the former commissary.
 The 26,000 square foot building housed offices and smaller collections, plus two or three smaller aircraft.
 Most of the approximately 50 airplanes were located on a parking ramp on the March AFB flightline.

 The March Field Museum remained in the commissary building until 1993, when the museum moved to its current location on the west side of the runway.
 That same year, March AFB was selected for "realignment. " In 1996, March AFB was officially redesignated March Air Reserve Base (ARB) following the conclusion of the realignment process.
 Operation of the museum was turned over to the non-profit March Field Museum Foundation, d.b.a the March Field Museum.
-In May 1999, the name was changed to the The March Field Air Museum to better reflect the museum's broader military aviation focus.
+In May 1999, the museum's official name was changed to the March Field Air Museum to better reflect its broader military aviation focus.

 The museum today operates as a public benefit, 501(c)3 nonprofit organization.
 It relies on donations, grant funding, and earned income to continue serving the public, and does not receive ongoing funding from any government entities.
 After a rigorous process, March Field Air Museum received accreditation from the American Alliance of Museums in 2011.
 The museum joined an elite group of only 3% of American museums that are accredited.
 Also in 2011, the museum opened a new 12,000 square foot addition housing educational programs and the museum library, and creating room for private rental events.